totalspectrum/spin2cpp/README.fastspin.md

 `__cplusplus`    | if C++ is being output (never in fastspin) `__P2__`         | if compiling for Propeller 2

+(this isn't exactly an extension anymore, since openspin has the same preprocessor).

+(2) @@@ operator: the @@@ operator returns the absolute hub address of a variable.
+This is the same as @ in Spin code, but in PASM code @ returns only the address relative to the start of the DAT section.

-(2) IF...THEN...ELSE expressions; you can use IF/THEN/ELSE in an expression, like:
+(3) IF...THEN...ELSE expressions; you can use IF/THEN/ELSE in an expression, like:
 ```
 r := if a then b else c
 ````